hapax/hapax.github.io/assets/emcc.md

 change forms, e.g. from kinetic to energy of deformation when the bowling balls shatter.

-We will continue to assume that both momentum and mass are conserved in special relativity for any fixed frame of reference.
-We can use these to analyse the (only mildly contribed) problem of an exploding bowling ball.
+We'll continue to assume that momentum and mass are conserved in any frame of reference in special relativity, and see what that implies.
-So, suppose
+To make things concrete, we'll use the example of an exploding bowling ball.

 #### Conclusion